Healthy Carrot Cake Muffins (One Bowl)

 Recipe originally published January 2014.
 I’ve updated the post with a new and improved recipe, text and photos.

 Oh do I have a treat for you today!
 These little carrot cake oat muffins are ridiculously tasty, and good for you too!
 They are perfect for snacking or a grab and go breakfast, with plenty of whole grains to leave you feeling satisfied.
-Pair a muffin with a piece of fruit, some yogurt, or a hard boiled egg, and you’ll be set to tackle your day!
+Pair a muffin with a piece of fruit, some yogurt, or a hard boiled egg (here’s how I make easy peel eggs), and you’ll be set to tackle your day!

-These carrot cake muffins are made with white whole-wheat flour and old-fashioned oats.
-Applesauce keeps them moist and delicious and takes the place of most of the butter in the muffins.
-They are low in sugar, with only 10 grams per muffin.
+These healthy carrot cake oat muffins are made with white whole wheat flour and old-fashioned oats.
+Applesauce keeps them moist, adds natural sweetness, and takes the place of most of the butter in the muffins.
 And let’s not forget the carrots.
 These muffins are packed with veggies!

 That’s where these muffins come in.
 You can add one to your little one’s lunchbox or snack plate and feel good about feeding them something that’s unprocessed and made with whole grains and veggies.
 And the kids?
 They will eat these up!

-I’m playing around with the idea of a blog series on healthy snacks and lunch ideas for the kiddos.
-Is this something you would be interested in reading about?
 If you have young kids, what are their favorite healthy snacks?
 Let’s share some ideas!
 Leave a comment below. 🙂

-Healthy Carrot Cake Oat Muffins
+Healthy Carrot Cake Muffins